phimisci/.github/profile/README.md

 ## VerifyBibTeX-OS
 VerifyBibTeX-OS is a helpful tool that checks the validity of a BibTeX file.
 In addition, it also checks if the BibTeX file contains all the necessary fields for the Magic Manuscript Maker Typesetting Workflow, such as DOI fields, page numbers, etc. It creates a report that lists all the missing fields and potential errors in the BibTeX file.
 The repository can be found here: [VerifyBibTeX-OS](https://github.com/phimisci/verifybibtex-os)

+## TEX2PDF-OS
+TEX2PDF-OS is a tool for converting LaTeX files into PDF files.
+It is based on a texlive image and uses xelatex to perform the conversion.
+The container is integrated into the Magic Manuscript Maker workflow to address layout issues that arise when converting Markdown to PDF using Pandoc.
+In adherence to the single-source publishing principle, the TEX2PDF-OS container should only be used when layout problems can only be resolved directly in the TeX file.
+The repository is located [here](https://github.com/phimisci/tex2pdf-os).

 ## About
 The Magic Manuscript Maker Typesetting Workflow is developed by Thomas Jurczyk for Philosophy and the Mind Sciences.
 If you have any questions, ideas,  or want to report bugs, please contact [thomjur](https://github.com/thomjur).